Explore Beyond Norwich | Visit Norwich

 - One of the most popular inland waterways in Europe and the ideal destination to visit for a day trip, short break or holiday.

 - Home to amazing species of wildlife and glorious landscape, the Broads also offer various activities including canoe trails, sailing, fishing, cycle paths and family-friendly parks and farms such as BeWILDerwood.

 - There are delightful towns with fantastic places to stay, eat, drink and explore including; North Walsham, Aylsham, Wroxham, and Potter Heigham.
-Visit Davenport’s Magic Kingdom - learn about 4 generations of magic makers who still to this day have their magic shop in London, open since 1898!

 Not only home to amazing coastlines and countryside, North Norfolk also offers delightful villages and country pubs to enjoy.
 Highlights include;

 - Holkham with its incredible 3 mile stretch of beach and stunning Hall known for its Palladian Marble architecture as well as its parkland

 - Cromer, the home of the world-famous Cromer Crab and family-friendly beaches

 - The market town of Holt with its fabulous independent shopping and remarkable saltmarshes

 - The coastal town of Hunstanton offering traditional seaside fun alongside the Victorian charm of Old Hunstanton.